Gay Pride Songs: Our Top 10 CSD Party Classics

 A song for real party queens or at least wannabe party girls, whether with flared pants and platform shoes or without.
 When this song starts to play before or during a gay party or LGBTQ+ event, the roof is on fire and there is no stopping!
-Because everyone knows this song and everyone can sing along.
+Because everyone knows this song from the Swedish band ABBA and everyone can sing along.
 Incidentally, in 2008 an Australian gay website was looking for the gayest song of all time.
 You can guess which dance hit made it (by far) to #1.
 More about ABBA on our Gay Travel Guide Stockholm >

 #3 Kylie Minogue – Your disco needs you

 Already at the first note, all gay men will put aside their drinks storming simultaneously on the dance floor and start throwing confetti.
 Well, not always, but you already understand what we are talking about, right?
 The classic Your disco needs you by Kylie Minogue is definitely on the list of songs that may not be missed on any Gay Pride Party and CSD event.
 Because this song is just about having fun and forgetting everything around you, at least for this song.

 #4 Gloria Gaynor – I will survive

 An absolute anthem of the LGBTQ+ rights movement and at the same time a true classic among the CSD any Gay Pride party hits.
 Even if this song is made for dancing and I will Survive is celebrated vigorously and boisterously, the message is nevertheless unmistakable.
 It is about getting up, standing up for yourself and continuing.
 And that should not be forgotten at any LGBTQ+ event, even if the mood at Gay Pride is just so wild positive.

 #5 Thelma Houston – Don’t leave me this way